InterPride: Controversies

-InterPride allegedly rolled back on a decision to name its upcoming event "WorldPride 2025, Taiwan" and instead proposed "WorldPride 2025, Kaohsiung" which sparked suspicion from the public that the name change is politically motivated.
+The hosting of the 2025 WorldPride event was initially awarded to the city of Kaohsiung, Taiwan, in 2021 during the 40th InterPride General Meeting and World Conference, which was supposed to be the first WorldPride held in Asia.
+However, Taiwanese organizers withdrew from hosting the event after allegations that InterPride rolled back on a decision to name the event as "WorldPride 2025, Taiwan" and instead proposed "WorldPride 2025, Kaohsiung" which sparked suspicion from the public that the name change was politically-motivated due to Chinese government policies that do not recognize Taiwan as a separate country from China.
 InterPride refuted this claim with the support of Taiwanese Pride organizers who were privy to the contract negotiation.
+The hosting rights for WorldPride 2025 was later awarded to Washington, D.C., United States in 2022 during the 41st General Meeting and World Conference in Guadalajara, Mexico.